RhysGibson/Software_Workshop_II_Project/README.md

 test@example.com        testing
 a1725098@example.com    testing

+The users can be logged in and out, and as demonstrated on the feedback page, the site will remember which user is signed in using sessions.

 On the clinics page, if the map doesn't load first time reload the page manually and it should then show up